 Pandemics present a number of daunting ethical challenges to the economic and social wellbeing of any country, as well as a serious risk to the health of its population.
 Sensible and proportionate preparation and response by the government, businesses, the media and communities can help to mitigate its effects, however there are many important ethical issues that need to be considered, such as priority of access to healthcare resources with increased demand and possible shortages; obligations of healthcare workers in light of risks to their own health; and the fine balance between reducing disease spread through isolation and travel measures whilst protecting the right of individuals to freedom of movement.

 On 31 December 2019, The World Health Organization was informed of a cluster of cases of pneumonia of unknown cause detected in Wuhan City, Hubei Province of China.
 The coronavirus disease (COVID-2019) was identified as the causative virus by Chinese authorities on 7 January.
 On 11 March, WHO officially declared COVID-19 a pandemic.
-Within seven months the number of COVID-19 cases surpassed 33 million confirmed cases globally, with more than 1 million deaths reported to WHO.
+In a little under a year the number of COVID-19 cases surpassed 105 million confirmed cases globally, with more than 2 million deaths reported to WHO.

 Below are links to online resources, blogs, interviews etc that OUC Researchers have posted in response to the outbreak.

 Written evidence from the Wellcome Centre for Ethics and Humanities (COV0156)

 On maintaining public health whilst upholding human rights

 Contributors from OUC include Dr Jonathan Pugh, Dr Stephen Rainey and Joseph Nguyen